vorburger/blog/networking/infomaniak1.md

 1. The [`MX`](https://en.wikipedia.org/wiki/MX_record) on that is `mta-gw.infomaniak.ch`.
 And I've configured that to forward my email to Gmail.

-1. The Email _Sender Policy Framework (SPF), DomainKeys Identified Mail (DKIM)_ and _[Domain-based Message Authentication, Reporting and Conformance](https://dmarc.org) (DMARC; see [DMARC on Wikipedia](https://en.wikipedia.org/wiki/DMARC))_ related DNS records have also been set-up.
-(One day when I have nothing more fun to do I'll also add one for _[Brand Indicators for Message Identification (BIMI)](https://bimigroup.org)._

 ## Outgoing

-1. In Gmail, to reply, or write new email, I have configured it to [treat as an alias](https://support.google.com/a/answer/1710338) and to [send emails from a different address or alias](https://support.google.com/mail/answer/22370) using SMTP `mail.infomaniak.com` as per [Infomaniak's FAQ #468](https://faq.infomaniak.com/468).
+In Gmail, to reply, or write new email, I have configured it to [treat as an alias](https://support.google.com/a/answer/1710338) and to [send emails from a different address or alias](https://support.google.com/mail/answer/22370) using SMTP `mail.infomaniak.com` as per [Infomaniak's FAQ #468](https://faq.infomaniak.com/468).

-This worked great through another set-up, which I had for many years before switching to Infomaniak, and at first seemed to "mostly" work fine with them as well - until it sometimes didn't, and "bounced" from Mail Delivery Subsystem `<mailer-daemon@googlemail.com>` with: _"You're sending this from a different address or alias using the 'Send mail as' feature.
+This worked great (through another set-up, which I had for many years before switching to Infomaniak), and at first seemed to "mostly" work fine with Infomaniak as well - until it regularly didn't anymore, and sometimes "bounced" my outgoing email, with a failure reply from Gmail's "Mail Delivery Subsystem" `<mailer-daemon@googlemail.com>` saying: _"You're sending this from a different address or alias using the 'Send mail as' feature.
 The settings for your 'Send mail as' account are misconfigured or out of date.
-The response from the remote server was: 535 5.7.0 Too many authentication failures"._
+The response from the remote server was: **535 5.7.0 Too many authentication failures".**_

 So I opened a Support Ticket with Infomaniak, describing the problem - actually not really hoping for much of a real reply, to be honest... but to my surprise, they actually properly debugged it!
 And replied: "The error you have encountered is due to the fact that the IP address used by Google services has been flagged as having a bad reputation in a public blacklist.
 This blacklist is used to protect our users from potential threats.
 We have taken steps to adapt our system accordingly and hope that this will resolve the problem."